yendelevium/lokix/README.md

 The scheduler will start with some seed URLS, and will feed the URL to the crawler.
 Then, the retrieved content will be parsed and the through the content, the inverted-index (for search) will be made and the URLs extracted will be passed back to the scheduler.

-To prevent re-crawling of the same URLs, a **bloomfilter** (in this case, a hashmap as implementing a full-fledged bloomfilter is timeconsuming - I've already implemented one [here](https://github.com/IAmRiteshKoushik/bluedis/pull/20)) will be used to check if a URL has already been visited or not.
-This way we check for previously crawled URLs in an efficient manner -> regarding both time and space.
+To prevent re-crawling of the same URLs, a **hashmap** (technically speaking, a bloom-filter is strictly better here, but as implementing a full-fledged bloomfilter is timeconsuming - and I've already implemented one [here](https://github.com/IAmRiteshKoushik/bluedis/pull/20) - I'll be sticking to a hashmap) will be used to check if a URL has already been visited or not.

 Periodic re-crawling of websites to fetch updated content is currently out of scope for this project.
 I will also first make a single threaded application, and then move on to a concurrent application (the crawler and the parser) using a thread pool for resource sharing and channels for communication b/w the crawler and the parser.

-Synchronizing the crawler and parser along with not trying to overflow the URL queue (I'll probably be using a normal queue for URL scheduling) will be an interesting challenge -> what will I do if the queue is full but the parser wants to insert X URLS?
+Synchronizing the crawler and parser while trying not to overflow the URL queue (I'll probably be using a normal queue for URL scheduling) will be an interesting challenge -> what will I do if the queue is full but the parser wants to insert X URLS?
 Will I wait and block till the queue is empty?
 That could lead to a deadlock (queue full, crawlers ready to pass the content to the parser, but parser is waiting for the queue to free up -> I'm working with limited threads here) Do I write the content to a DB and continue crawling?
 The parser can read the data w/o blocking the crawler.
 Do I JUST write the URLS in the DB? the scheduler can read from the DB and schedule -> marking them crawled/not-crawled to restart from the last un-crawled URL.
 Interesting design decisions to be made...

 I decided to go for the not-so elegant - if the queue is full, drop additional URLS.
 The best way would be to write to write the extra URLS to the db, but the logic is difficult (writing then deciding when to read from the DB vs scheduler) so I took the easy way out.